 - What is the most important reason your customers chose to buy now, instead of delaying the purchase?

-- How much do your customers research your product before deciding to visit to purchase?
+- How much do your customers research your product before deciding to visit your site or location to purchase?

 - For this type of purchase, how many competitors will they compare you to before buying?